MontgomeryLab/tinyRNA/doc/Parameters.md

                         len_dist plots will start at this value -lda VALUE, --len-dist-max VALUE
+                        len_dist plots will end at this value -dgi VALUE, --dge-min VALUE
+                        scatter_by_dge plots will start at this log2 value -dga VALUE, --dge-max VALUE
-                        len_dist plots will end at this value -una LABEL, --unassigned-class LABEL
+                        scatter_by_dge plots will end at this log2 value -una LABEL, --unassigned-class LABEL
                         Use this label in class-related plots for unassigned counts